gonzex/test_abidocs/doc/developers/abimkdocs.md

 Open up `http://127.0.0.1:8000/` in your browser, and you'll see the default home page being displayed.

 !!! tip
-    Use `abimkdocs serve --dirtyreload` to enable the live reloading in the development server, but only re-build files that have changed.
+    Use `mksite.py serve --dirtyreload` to enable the live reloading in the development server, but only re-build files that have changed.
     This option is designed for site development purposes and is **much faster** than the default live reloading.